southernkasaist/ga-system-design/README.md

 We have defined our domain data and system interfaces.
 The next step is to define storage model and indexes for query operations.

-Each `Report` is configured to query serveral kinds of

 With respect to the requirements, we define storage as following:

 ### Backup Storage For Raw `EventDataPoint`